BurntSushi/xsv/README.md

 Great Britain | UK | England | Scotland | Wales | Northern Ireland | United Kingdom  Leatherhead      43544
 ```

 Perhaps we can do this with the original CSV data?
-Indeed we can---because
+Indeed we can—because
 joins in `xsv` are fast.

 ```bash